How to cross stitch for beginners: your complete guide

 Step 3 – Find the centre of the chart

 We recommend always starting from the middle of the design.
 This is usually marked in some form (for example with arrows, a ‘0’ or triangles) around the edges of a chart.
 Look for this symbol on the key for the colour of thread you need, plus the number of strands.
-Thread your needle with this colour.
+Thread your needle with the required strands this colour.

 Step 4 – Find the centre of your fabric